Cheng-Che/LeetCode/Questions.md

 Note:
 The length of the given array will be in range [3,104] and all elements are in the range [-1000, 1000].
 Multiplication of any three numbers in the input won't exceed the range of 32-bit signed integer.

+## Missing Number
+Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.

+For example,
+Given nums = [0, 1, 3] return 2.

+Note:
+Your algorithm should run in linear runtime complexity.
+Could you implement it using only constant extra space complexity?

+Credits:
+Special thanks to @jianchao.li.fighter for adding this problem and creating all test cases.